 Brand Reputation Management

-In order to build your brand, monitoring consumer sentiment is an important factor so that you can pivot your brand strategy according to feedback.
+In order to build your brand, monitoring consumer sentiment is an important factor so that you can pivot your brand strategy according to customer feedback.
 This also helps you get a clear picture of how your marketing efforts are being received by your customers.

 In order to stay on top of your brand reputation, you need to know what is being said, where it is being said and by whom it is being said.